hoangphan/hoangphan.github.io/content/page/about.md

 target: "_blank"
 ---

-This is to journal my life
+This is to journal my life.

+Cover life advices that I gave and took.
+If you are interested in a discussion please reach me out on LinkedIn.